wincle/Fast-and-Accurate-Unconstrained-Face-Detector/README.md

   You must change the code in detection/LearnGAB.cpp:86~96.
 Because the difference between matlab and OpenCV.
 You should also change the coefficient in detection/LearnGAB.cpp:276~279 to fit the model.

+ set model path in common.cpp which is outfile.
 # How to use
 - you should mkdir data first